 Interesting question!
 This is indeed a highly researched topic in recent years.
 Don’t know much about Magnetites than you already know, but as far as I know, most of the magnetoreception is attributed to a certain photoreceptors in our eyes called Cryptochrome.
 The problem with this is the humans don’t have a proper receptor to enable the magnetosensing in them like in the birds.
 Unless we activate those receptors somehow, we can’t sense magnetic fields naturally.
 I think you will hardly find any better answer other than this.
 Wait up for better answers!

-- emmitmeyer on Which is more accurate an camera or mirror?3 weeks ago
+- emmitmeyer on Which is more accurate an camera or mirror?11 months ago

-- Shamil on Why we need higher temperature on earth for fusion reactors?1 month ago
+- Shamil on Why we need higher temperature on earth for fusion reactors?11 months ago